MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/how-to-deploy-web-service-publish-manage-in-r.md

 The following workflow examples demonstrate how to publish a web service, interact with it, and then consume it.

 Each standard web service example uses the same code and models and returns the same results.
-However, in each example, that code and model are represented in different ways such as R scripts, objects, and files.
+However the code and model are represented in different formats each time, such as R scripts, objects, and files.

 To learn more about standard web services, [see here](#standard).

 ### Before you begin

 >[!IMPORTANT]
->Be sure to replace the remoteLogin() function in each of the following examples with the correct login details for your configuration.
+>Replace the connection details in the remoteLogin() function in each example with the details for your configuration.
 Connecting to R Server using the mrsdeploy package is covered [in this article](how-to-connect-log-in-with-mrsdeploy.md).

 The base path for files is set to your working directory, but you can change that using ServiceOption as follows:

-+ To specify a different base path for code and model arguments, use:
++ Specify a different base path for code and model arguments:
   ```R
   opts <- serviceOption()
   opts$set("data-dir", "/base/path/to/some-other/location"))
   ```

-+ To clear the path and expect that the current working directory will be used to look for files for code and model values during publishService(), use:
++ Clear the path and expect the code and model files to be in the current working directory during publishService():
   ```R
   opts <- serviceOption() s
   opts$set("data-dir", NULL))
   ```

-+ To clear the path and require the FULLY QUALIFIED path for code and model parameters in publishService(), use:
++ Clear the path and require a FULLY QUALIFIED path for code and model parameters in publishService():
   ```R
   opts <- serviceOption() s
   opts$set("data-dir", ""))